 A lover of the beach and ocean, it gives her great pleasure to see the joy the Operation Beachhead activities brings to the participants.
 “A day spent on the beach or at the ice rink with Operation Beachhead is very inspiring.
 I enjoy the dedication everyone, volunteers and participants, brings with them to make the day meaningful, adventurous, and fun.
 The courage of the participants is nothing short of amazing - trying something new and trusting in the watermen, lifeguards, or ice rink volunteers for their safety and enjoyment.
 When I look at the photos at the end of an Operation Beachhead event day, all I see are smiles on everyone’s faces.”

 Devon graduated with a BS degree in Exercise Science from Western Maryland College (now William McDaniel College) in Westminster, Maryland.
 She has worked in corporate fitness and as an NASM (National Academy of Sports Medicine) certified personal trainer.
-She is presently pursuing a nursing degree.
+After returning to school, she now has a nursing degree.

 Devon grew up at the Jersey Shore and spent every summer on the beach.
 She has competed in several triathlons and loves to try any new activity.
 While working on an army base, near Brooke Medical Center in San Antonio, Texas, Devon witnessed the hardships some of the returning soldiers were enduring.
 Upon returning to New Jersey and presented with the opportunity to volunteer with Operation Beachhead and help disabled vets, she decided to use her love of the water and photography to offer her help.